-MEDIATION – As a quick background, I have been in practice as a lawyer since 1994.
-I have two teenage children who I co-parented with my ex wife.
-I enjoyed being a single dad and I personally learned a great deal about the challenges and emotions of going through a separation and divorce.
-I think there are solutions to every problem and that is why I love mediation.
-So far we have had an 90% success rate with some very difficult cases included.
+MEDIATION – As a quick background, I have been in practice as a family law lawyer since 1994.
+I have two young adult children who I successfully co-parented with my ex-wife.
+I enjoyed being a single dad, and I personally learned a great deal about the challenges and emotions of going through a separation and divorce.
+I believe there are solutions to every problem, and that is why I love mediation.
+So far we have had an 93% plus success rate with some very difficult cases included.

-As anyone who has ever worked with me already knows, I believe in compromise and pragmatic cooperation when possible and appropriate.
-I have handled some very hard cases and in many of those cases the parties thought there was no way to settlement.
+As anyone who has ever worked with me already knows, I believe in talking out the issues and applying pragmatic cooperation when possible and appropriate.
+I have handled some very hard cases, and in many of those cases the parties thought there was no way to settlement.
 While a precious few cases need to be tried to a Court, most can be settled if the parties wish to put aside their emotions and follow the “better angels” of their nature.
 I explore solutions and options rather than focus on the differences.
-I have found that this philosophy has served all parties involved better than any other approach and I welcome the opportunity to help you achieve the same fair and effective results in mediation.
+I have found that this philosophy has served all parties involved better than any other approach, and I welcome the opportunity to help you achieve the same fair and effective results in mediation.

 WHAT TO BRING – Always check with your lawyer, however, most parties bring their own personal file of divorce/litigation documents.
 Other than a paycheck with your current pay information, I really do not need you to bring anything.
-Many times the attorneys have already provided us with this information.
-Dress casual and comfortable and we have snacks and drinks.
+Many times, the attorneys have already provided us with this information.
+Dress casual and comfortable, and we have free snacks and drinks.

 BOOKING INSTRUCTIONS – To use the calendar below, just click on an available date that is BLUE and not pink.
 Once you select the date, either morning or afternoon time slots appear below the date selected, depending upon availability.
 Select your time choice and hit continue.
 If you need a custom start time other than 10 or 2, just email us for a time that works for all and include the request in the “additional notes section”.